 Yes, most commonly encountered wild animals such as mammals and birds can be safely eaten so long as they are cleaned, and cooked properly.
 Some reptiles and insects can be consumed, but some can be toxic.

-Although it might not be particularly appealing to some people, wild caught game is an important resource when bugging out, or living in a remote country.
+Although it might not be particularly appealing to some people, the wild-caught game is an important resource when bugging out, or living in a remote country.

 But considering you might not always have access to your favorite kind of meat, it pays to know what you are getting into before committing to this notion as part of your survival plan.
 Keep reading to learn more.